lVlyke/starfield-mod-loader/README.md

 # Starfield Mod Loader

-A simple mod manager for Starfield that supports both Steam and Game Pass versions of the game.
+A simple mod manager for Starfield that supports both Steam and UWP (Game Pass) versions of the game.

 ![Starfield Mod Loader](/docs/app.png)